 Amherst Island has, for many years, been noted for its wintering hawks and owls, and this area in particular, became well known for its concentration of northern owl species, particularly in those years when food supplies (small mammals) in the north were scarce, while there was an abundance here.
 The success of the meadow vole population and the types of trees available for hunting and roosting perches, particularly red and white cedar and jack pines, are the main attraction for the owls, and many remain for several days or even weeks during the winter, providing a wonderful opportunity for people to view and learn about these rare northern visitors.

-Until recently, access to this area was entirely dependant on the generosity of private landowners.
-Then in November, 2000, the Cataraqui Region Conservation Authority purchased 92 acres of the land with funds donated by Loyalist Township, the Kingston Field Naturalists, and the previous landowner.
-The remainder of the Sanctuary is owned by Gwen and Paul Lauret of Amherst Island, and the Barr family of St. Catharines.
-The Kingston Field Naturalists maintain an information kiosk at the entrance of the trail leading into the woods and act as stewards of the property.
+Access to the Owl Woods is entirely dependent on the generosity of the private landowners.
+In November 2000, the Cataraqui Region Conservation Authority (CRCA) purchased 92 acres of adjacent land with funds donated by Loyalist Township, the Kingston Field Naturalists, and the previous landowner.
+The majority of the Owl Woods is owned by Gwen and Paul Lauret of Amherst Island, and the Barr family of St. Catharines.
+The Kingston Field Naturalists act as stewards of the property.
 A code of ethics is displayed in the kiosk to encourage visitors to minimize damage to the habitat and harassment of the roosting owls.

 The most common owl species to be found here during the winter are the Northern Saw-whet Owl and the Long-eared and Short-eared Owls, with smaller numbers of Barred Owls and Great Horned Owls.
 Boreal and Great Gray Owls also appear in small numbers and in irregular cycles of four or more years.
 Elsewhere, throughout the island, Snowy Owls, as well as Short-eared Owls and sometimes, Northern Hawk Owls, are found in trees and on fence posts or hydro poles near open fields, where they hunt for voles or other small prey.